 • Motivational Interviewing

 After completion of the program, students have the option to gain experience through an apprenticeship.
-A stipend is offered for this additional training.
+A stipend is offered upon successful completion of the apprenticeship.